GoogleChrome/web.dev/src/site/content/en/metrics/inp/index.md

 ---

 {% Aside %}
-Interaction to Next Paint (INP) is an experimental metric that assesses [responsiveness](/user-centric-performance-metrics/#types-of-metrics).
+Interaction to Next Paint (INP) is a metric that assesses [responsiveness](/user-centric-performance-metrics/#types-of-metrics).
 When an interaction causes a page to become unresponsive, that is a poor user experience.
 INP observes the latency of all interactions a user has made with the page, and reports a single value which all (or nearly all) interactions were below.
 A low INP means the page was consistently able to respond quickly to all&mdash;or the vast majority&mdash;of user interactions.
 {% endAside %}

 Chrome usage data shows that 90% of a user's time on a page is spent _after_ it loads, Thus, careful measurement of responsiveness _throughout_ the page lifecycle is important.
 This is what the INP metric assesses.